authlete/authlete-ruby-quick-start/README.md

 On success, `lt` command reports a URL that has been assigned.
 In the above example, `https://monmcbvmqj.localtunnel.me` is the URL.

-Make an authentication call request to the proxy.
+Make an authentication callback request to the proxy.

 ```sh
 $ curl -v --user authentication-api-key:authentication-api-secret \